-Left brained people are more adept at solving problems, logic, language, and analytical thinking.
+So left-brained individuals are generally more adept at language, problem-solving, logic, and analytical thinking.

 Careers for Left and Right Brain Thinkers